lee-lou2/url-shortener-go/README.md

 ## License

-This project is under the MIT License - see LICENSE for details.
+This project is under the MIT License

 ## Support